 - Higher rates of returns on e-commerce and peak shipping season purchases.

-- Globalization of the supply chain and the risk of non-supply chain disruptors, like coronavirus.
+- Globalization of the supply chain and the risk of non-transportation disruptors, like coronavirus and labor shortages.

 How a Transportation Management Platform Solves These Challenges

-- Self-optimizing systems will reduce strain, leveraging AI along the way, which will begin to make its foray into rail and all modes throughout 2020, says Supply Chain Dive.
+- Self-optimizing systems will reduce strain, leveraging AI along the way, which will continue to make its foray into all modes.

 - Increased data use will enable proactive management in the warehouse and beyond.